 I currently manage Ocean Road Community Centre where we work hard to provide activities around health, social inclusion, education, youth work and social action.
 We work with a number of partners to develop what we can offer to our local community, Hadrian school is one of the best, and who we have great links with, this helps with my role also as link Governor for Community Cohesion for the school.

 Educated to BA Hons in English Literature and Art History and BA Hons in Community and Youth Work I hope to share these skills to benefit the school and children at Hadrian.

 Hadrian Primary School is always a thriving and exciting place to visit and the children are always polite and encouraging, and I’m excited to be a part of their journey.

 Mrs Lisa Smith - Parent governor

 I was elected to the Governing Body of Hadrian Primary as Parent Governor in December 2009 when my eldest daughter was in Year 1.
-She has now moved on to Mortimer Community College and my youngest daughter is currently in Year 5.
+She has now moved on to Mortimer Community College and my youngest daughter has also.
 I took up the post as I was very interested in becoming more involved with the school having been a pupil here myself.
 I am link Governor for both Maths and Healthy Schools which fit perfectly with my areas of interest and expertise.

 In 2010 I gave up my career as a Management Accountant to run my own business – Fruit to Suit.
-Since then I have trained the last 7 years of Year 5 children at Hadrian to operate their very successful healthy tuck shop.
+For a number of years, I trained Year 5 children at Hadrian to operate their very successful healthy tuck shop.
 They have raised many hundreds of pounds during that time.

 In 2014 I founded Friends of Hadrian to act as a support group for parents and to fundraise for the school.
 To date we have contributed over £3000 towards school projects.